Aleksandar15/DSA-reminders/README.md

   - Google Maps
     - Where cities are represented as Vertices (*or Nodes*) and Roads as Edges -> to help build a Navigation system.
   - In social media apps / websites -> Users are considered as Vertices (*/Nodes*) and Edges are the links between Connections (linkings).
-    - Example: facebook, instagram, linkedin all use Graph Data Structures to show **mutual connecitons,** **posts suggestions** and other **recommendations.** (*FAANGs examples use this Data Structure: Graphs, nicey!;* Yet a YouTube comment guy wrote that he was **never** asked about Graphs during his FAANG interviews (*I can't recall the video, yet it doesn't even matter, each to their own experience I may have it come up during an interview (the comment was posted like 5 years ago when I read it on June 2023 and went like "still in college" and then in the replies people asked him "what happened now" and the guy replied he was "hired working with Unity" & didn't mention company name; comment was maybe at the [YouTube Linked List by HackerRank](https://www.youtube.com/watch?v=njTh_OwMljA) or [YouTube Hash Tables by HackerRank](https://www.youtube.com/watch?v=njTh_OwMljA).).).).
+    - Example: facebook, instagram, linkedin all use Graph Data Structures to show **mutual connecitons,** **posts suggestions** and other **recommendations.**
+    - (*FAANGs examples use this Data Structure: Graphs, nicey!;* Yet a YouTube comment guy wrote that he was **never** asked about Graphs during his FAANG interviews (*I can't recall the video title*, yet it doesn't really even matter, each to their own experience & I may have it come up during an interview or not (the comment was posted like 5 years ago when I read it on June 2023 and went like "still in college" and then in the replies people asked him "what happened now" and the guy replied he was "hired working with Unity" & didn't mention company name; comment was maybe at the [YouTube Linked List by HackerRank](https://www.youtube.com/watch?v=njTh_OwMljA) or [YouTube Hash Tables by HackerRank](https://www.youtube.com/watch?v=njTh_OwMljA).).).).
 ### Graph Data Structure implementations in code:
 ```js
 class Graph {